hideo55/cpp-HSDS/README.md

 ### BitVector

 `BitVector` class is implementation of Succinct Bit Vector(a.k.a.
-Fully Indexable Dictionary.
+Fully Indexable Dictionary).

 #### Sample